Water And Wastewater Technology - Thompson Rivers University

 XWTP 0270 Final Control Elements

 This course represents the third portion of XWTP 182 Instrumentation I. Final control elements represent the device or devices that ultimately control the process variable.
-Understanding the fundamentals of how these components work together as well as identifying the more common final control elements used int he water/wastewater industry is the main focus of the course.
+Understanding the fundamentals of how these components work together as well as identifying the more common final control elements used in the water/wastewater industry is the main focus of the course.

 XWTP 0290 Treatment Process Pathway

-This course designed to teach the student the process and direction of water movement through the treatment facility.
+This course is designed to teach the student the process and direction of water movement through the treatment facility.
 Topics include hydraulic profile, overflow and spill protection, process and instrumentation drawing and formula calculation.
 Pump identification, selection and maintenance are also covered.

 XWTP 0300 Major Process Equipment